-- Requests for an extension beyond the maximum terms here specified must be made in writing by the academic unit to the Dean of the Graduate School.
+- 11. The maximum number of years that a graduate assistant can be appointed to an assistantship is 3 years as a master's student, 5 years as a doctoral student, or 8 years in doctoral programs in which students enter with a baccalaureate degree only.
+Requests for an extension beyond the maximum terms specified here must be made in writing by the academic unit to the Dean of the Graduate School.
 In EPP, these requests should be routed through the Director of Graduate Studies. - 12.
-Information on relationships between students and faculty, including prohibited relationships can be found in section 2.2.6 (Relationships with Students) of the UTK/UTIA Faculty Handbook.
-Graduate assistants' rights and responsibilities are defined in Student Rights and Responsibilities section of Hilltopics.
-Additional rights and responsibilities of graduate students are found on the student's copy of the admission status form.
+Information on relationships between students and faculty, including prohibited relationships can be found in section 2.2.6 (Relationships with Students) of the Faculty Handbook.
+Standards of conduct for students are described in the Student Conduct and Community Standards.